 - Pain, redness, or swelling of your arms or legs

-- Uncontrolled nausea that prevents you from eating or drinking
+- Nausea that stops you from eating or drinking

-- Vomiting more than 3 times in 1 day
+- Throwing up more than 3 times in one day

-Notify your doctor or nurse as soon as possible if you have any of the following symptoms:
+Call your doctor or nurse as soon as possible if you have any of these symptoms:

 - Swelling (fluid retention) in the legs, feet, or ankles

-- No bowel movement for 3 days, or if you feel uncomfortable
+- No bowel movement for 3 days

-- Speak with your doctor or nurse if you plan to have children.
+- Sexual problems and reproduction concerns may happen.
+In both men and women, this drug may affect your ability to have children.
+This cannot be determined before your treatment.
+Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

-- Genetic counseling is available to you to discuss the effects of this drug therapy on future pregnancies.
-In addition, a genetic counselor can review the potential risks of problems in the fetus due to this medication if an exposure during pregnancy has occurred.
+- Genetic counseling is available for you to talk about the effects of this drug therapy on future pregnancies.
+Also, a genetic counselor can look at the possible risk of problems in the unborn baby due to this medicine if an exposure happens during pregnancy.

 - This drug may cause very harmful effects on an unborn child.
 Lenalidomide should never be used by women who are pregnant or who could become pregnant while taking the drug.
 Even 1 dose taken by a pregnant woman can cause these very harmful effects, including death of the unborn child.
 Your healthcare team will talk to you and give you written information about this risk.